learn-co-curriculum/dsc-ordering-and-limiting/README.md

 You may see this in the future.
 Don't let it trip you up.

-<a href='https://learn.co/lessons/sql-queries-basic-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-queries-basic-readme' title='Basic SQL Queries'>Basic SQL Queries</a> on Learn.co and start learning to code for free.</p>